slideflow/slideflow/docs-source/source/evaluation.rst

 |

 Save rendered heatmaps for each outcome category with :meth:`slideflow.Heatmap.save`.
-The spatial map of logits, as calculated across the input slide, can be accessed through ``Heatmap.logits``.
-You can save the numpy array with calculated logits (and uncertainty, if applicable) as an \*.npz file using :meth:`slideflow.Heatmap.save_npz`.
+The spatial map of predictions, as calculated across the input slide, can be accessed through ``Heatmap.predictions``.
+You can save the numpy array with calculated predictions (and uncertainty, if applicable) as an \*.npz file using :meth:`slideflow.Heatmap.save_npz`.